salaheddine2011/cagnotteApp/README.md

 mvn spring-boot:run
 ```

+## Data Model Relationships
+### Client and Transaction Relationship
+The application uses two main entities, Client and Transaction, which are mapped with a bidirectional relationship:

+- Client Entity: Represents the customer of the service.
+Each client can have multiple transactions, indicating various interactions or transactions the client has made.
+- Transaction Entity: Represents individual transactions linked to a specific client.
+Each transaction records the amount and the exact timestamp when it occurred.
+### JPA Entity Relationship
+- The Client entity contains a list of Transaction entities.
+This relationship is annotated with @OneToMany, indicating that each client can have multiple transactions.
+The mappedBy attribute specifies that the Client entity is not the owner of the relationship and that the Transaction entity contains the foreign key.
+- The Transaction entity references back to the Client entity with a @ManyToOne annotation, indicating each transaction is associated with one client.
+The @JoinColumn annotation specifies the column in the Transaction table that holds the foreign key reference to the Client entity.
+- Handling JSON Serialization
+@JsonManagedReference and @JsonBackReference are used to handle the recursive issue in JSON serialization and deserialization processes:
+@JsonManagedReference is used on the collection side of the relationship (in Client entity) to indicate that it should be serialized normally.
+@JsonBackReference is used on the referencing entity (Transaction) to indicate that it should not be serialized to prevent infinite recursion.
+This setup helps in maintaining proper JSON structure when entities are converted to JSON format, especially when serving RESTful responses.

 ## Accessing the H2 Database Console
 The H2 console is an embedded web application that provides a convenient way to interact with the H2 database used by the CagnotteApp.